Bruce McTavish

-A long time resident in the Philippines since the late 1960s, McTavish was born in Auckland, New Zealand and was granted Filipino citizenship through naturalization in 2018 due to his work as a referee and philanthropist.
+A resident in the Philippines since the late 1960s, McTavish was born in Auckland, New Zealand, and was granted Filipino citizenship through naturalization in 2018 due to his work as a referee and philanthropist.

-Education
+Early life and education

+McTavish was born on October 11, 1940, in Auckland, New Zealand.
+He was of Scottish descent.

-After his amateur boxing career, McTavish attended Auckland University where he attained an economics degree.
+After his amateur boxing career, McTavish studied at the University of Auckland where he attained an economics degree.

 Boxing career

 Amateur boxing

 McTavish was an amateur boxer.
 He retired with a record of 31 wins and 2 losses.
 He boxed as early as 9 years old until his early 20s.

 Refereeing

-Now settled in the Philippines, McTavish began his career in refereeing in the 1970s.
-He has officiated matches outside the Philippines and New Zealand such as in Australia, China, England, Japan, North Korea, Mexico, Russia (particularly in Siberia), Thailand and the United Arab Emirates.
-He has officiated some of the matches of Manny Pacquiao.
-Other notable matches he officiated was the match between Siriporn Thaweesuk and Ayaka Miyano in Klong Prem Central Prison, Bangkok, Thailand.
+Once settled in the Philippines, McTavish began his career in refereeing in the 1970s.
+He officiated matches outside the Philippines and New Zealand such as in Australia, China, England, Japan, North Korea, Mexico, Russia (particularly in Siberia), Thailand and the United Arab Emirates.
+He officiated some of the matches of Manny Pacquiao.
+Another notable match he officiated was the match between Siriporn Thaweesuk and Ayaka Miyano in Klong Prem Central Prison, Bangkok, Thailand.
 Thaweesuk was the winner of the match which was also the first women's world title match.
-He is currently the vice-chairman of the World Boxing Council of Referees.
+He was the vice-chairman of the World Boxing Council of Referees.

-McTavish has won accolades for the Philippines due in relation to his work as referee.
+McTavish won accolades for the Philippines in relation to his work as referee.
 He was named World Boxing Council Referee of the Year in 2013, 2015, and 2017.
 McTavish is the only Philippine representative to have received the accolade.

+The last match he reportedly officiated was the bout between Wanheng Menayothin and Tatsuya Fukuhara in 2019.